usuaero/Optix/README.md

 Created by:

-Dr Doug Hunsaker (professor, Utah State University; director, USU AeroLab)
+* Dr Doug Hunsaker (professor, Utah State University; director, USU AeroLab)

-Josh Hodson (graduate student, Utah State University)
+* Josh Hodson (graduate student, Utah State University)

-Cory Goates (undergraduate student, Utah State University)
+* Cory Goates (undergraduate/graduate student, Utah State University)

 NOTE FOR LEGACY OPTIX USERS:

 Since January of 2019, API of Optix has changed significantly to somewhat mirror that of scipy.optimize.
 We continue working to improve the API and functionality of Optix.
 This README will always contain up to date information for using Optix.

-BOUNDS FUNCTIONALITY IN OPTIX IS NOT AVAILABLE.
+## About

 Optix is a gradient-based optimization tool designed with aerodynamics in mind.
 Recognizing that aerodynamic functions are often computationally intensive, Optix has been designed to be as light-weight and parallel as possible, while offering an intuitive API.

-The algorithms have been developed, for the most part, using the following
+The algorithms have been developed, for the most part, using the following references:

-references:
+* Parkinson, Balling, Hedengren, *Optimization Methods for Engineering Design*, Brigham Young University, 2013.

-Parkinson, Balling, Hedengren, "Optimization Methods for Engineering Design", Brigham Young University, 2013.
+* Martins, Ning, *Engineering Design Optimization*, electronically published, 2020.

 THIS SOFTWARE COMES WITH ABSOLUTELY NO WARRANTY EXPRESSED OR IMPLIED

 ## API

-All functionality of Optix is wrapped within the minimize() function in optix.py.
-The following is an example of how this function is used.
+All functionality of Optix is wrapped within the minimize().
+The following is an example of how this function is used:

 ```python
 import optix as opt